Explosion Isolation Systems

 b) evaluating the effectiveness of an explosion isolation system;

-c) evaluating design tools for explosion isolation systems;
+c) evaluating design tools for explosion isolation systems.

-This standard is only applicable for explosions of chemicals, stable materials and mixtures of these (flame propagating at subsonic velocity).
-This standard is not applicable for explosions of materials listed belo
+This European Standard is only applicable for gas and dust explosions of chemically stable substances and mixtures of these (flame propagating at subsonic velocity).

 Explosionsentkopplungs-Systeme